Emergency Room Services, 24/7

 - ambulances may have brought in more critical patients.

-The goal of the emergency department is to see patients as quickly as possible.
+The goal of the emergency room is to see patients as quickly as possible.
 Sometimes long waits are unavoidable.
 If you feel your wait is excessive, please ask the nurse for assistance.